Building a Park

-- The department installed a new playground and pathway at Margaret McKenny Park.
+- The department installed new playgrounds at Friendly Grove Park and Margaret McKenny Park.

 - After 20 years of operation, the Heritage Fountain mechanical system has been replaced.

-- The West Bay Park & Restoration Master Plan process is underway and is estimated to be completed by the end of 2019.
+- The West Bay Park & Restoration Master Plan process is underway.

-- The department continues to make ongoing investments in Percival Landing, most recently completing $300,000 of repairs in 2017 to keep the Landing safe and open.
-Currently, construction is underway to install a $3M bulkhead on Water St. and 4th Ave.
+- The department continues to make ongoing investments in Percival Landing, including the installation of a $3M bulkhead on Water St. and 4th Ave.

 - In 2018, we continued to remove blight from the Isthmus properties, while also developing a new interim park plaza space.
-This was the location of the City’s seasonal Ice Rink in the winter months and Pump Track in the spring-summer months.
+This is now the location of the City’s seasonal Ice Rink in the winter months and Pump Track in the spring-summer months.

 - The department added a new sprayground to Woodruff Park.
-The project also updated the existing restrooms to meet ADA, added a picnic shelter, and added pedestrian pathways to Olympia’s oldest park.
+The project also included renovation to the Sport Courts to include our first dedicated pickleball courts, updating restrooms to meet ADA standards, adding a picnic shelter, and adding pedestrian pathways to Olympia’s oldest park.

 - The department has created three full-time and one seasonal Park Ranger positions, to provide over 7,000 hours annually of pro-active patrolling in Olympia Parks.